 Venturing on a Sri Lanka culture tour to see cultural tourist attractions

 Sri Lanka is a country with one of the oldest cultures in the world.
-Most importantly Sri Lankan culture is uninterrupted for more than many thousands of years despite the south Indian and Europeans invasions.
-Stone age people lived in Sri Lanka believed to be the origin of Sri Lankan culture, these tribal folks known as Yaksas and Nagas.
-Today a small number of descendant from these folks are living in some parts of Sri Lanka, they are popularly known as “Vedda community”.
+Most importantly, Sri Lankan culture has been uninterrupted for more than thousands of years, despite the South Indian and European invasions.
+Stone age people lived in Sri Lanka, believed to be the origin of Sri Lankan culture.
+These tribal folks are known as Yaksas and Nagas.
+Today, a small number of descendants of these folks are living in some parts of Sri Lanka; they are popularly known as the “Vedda community”.

-Later the stone age human of Sri Lanka mingled with other cultures came to Sri Lanka making a unique culture with many unique characteristics.
-Therefore, Sri Lanka has become a birthplace and cradle of one of the major cultures in the world.
+Later, in the Stone Age, the people of Sri Lanka mingled with other cultures, creating a unique culture with many unique characteristics.
+Therefore, Sri Lanka has become the birthplace and cradle of one of the major cultures in the world.

-The rich cultural heritage of Sri Lanka and more than a half a dozen of UNESCO world heritage sites allure travellers from all corners of the world.
+The rich cultural heritage of Sri Lanka and more than half a dozen UNESCO world heritage sites allure travellers from all corners of the world.
 The Sri Lankan culture is spiced up with many cultures and traditions.
-A myriad number of places across the island such as temples, churches speaks about the same.
+A myriad number of places across the island, such as temples and churches, speak about the same.

-Cultural tourism is an important part of Sri Lanka tourism industry and it takes visitors beyond palm-fringed beaches, the magical healing power of Ayurveda, green-capped mountains and utmost lavishness.
-With a Sri Lanka cultural tour, the travellers are exposed to some of the oldest cultural sited in the world, numerous art forms, and the authentic food trails.
+Cultural tourism is an important part of Sri Lanka’s tourism industry, and it takes visitors beyond palm-fringed beaches, the magical healing power of Ayurveda, green-capped mountains, and utmost lavishness.
+With a Sri Lanka cultural tour, travellers are exposed to some of the oldest cultural sites in the world, numerous art forms, and authentic food trails.

-So, if you have a cultural buff, and like to explore few Sri Lankan cultural sites, here is a list of 10 cultural sites in Sri Lanka, that is a testament of the awe-inspiring architecture and the rich cultural heritage of Sri Lanka.
+So, if you are a cultural buff and like to explore a few Sri Lankan cultural sites, here is a list of 10 cultural sites in Sri Lanka that are a testament to the awe-inspiring architecture and the rich cultural heritage of Sri Lanka.

-What are the 5 best Sri Lanka culture tours?
+What are the six best Sri Lanka culture tours?